New to World Rally Championship? Find out everything you need to know, including what the cars are, where races take place and more.

 How many series are there?

-Like Formula 1 has the F2 and F3 support series (like MotoGP’s Moto2 and Moto3), WRC also runs two support series.
+Like Formula 1 has the F2 and F3 support series, WRC also runs two support series in addition to a Junior WRC.

 The WRC2 and WRC3 championships run the same stages on the same dates as the main event.
 Spectators booking tickets to the WRC will see the support series in action alongside the main series cars.